ChrisBotos/Dynamic_Graphs_with_Pygame/README.md

 # Dynamic_Graphs_with_Pygame
 This is a python library created using pygame that manages the creation of graphs that update dynamically displaying the changes of x and y over time.

+# How to install
+This package will be added to pip so a simple "pip install dynamic_graphs_with_pygame" would suffice.
+Otherwise, clone this repository.

 # Possible uses
 Right now the supported graphs that can be made are: histograms and linegraphs.
 You may use the library's logic to add your own type of graphs as well!